How To Create A To Do List In WordPress

 Plugin Description

-You can configure Cleverness To-Do List with private to do lists for each user, to have all users share the same to-do list, or to have a master list with individual completion of items.
+You can configure Cleverness To Do List to have private to do lists for individual users, to have all users share the same to do list, or to have a master list with individual completion of items.

-The shared to do list includes different settings.
-You can assign to-do items to specific users (this includes a setting to email a new to do item to users) and optionally to have those items be viewable by that user.
-You can also assign different permission levels to different users.
-There are also settings available to display deadline and progress fields.
-Category support is included as well in the front-end administration.
+The shared to do list has a variety of settings available.
+You can assign to-do items to a specific user (this includes emailing new to-do items to assigned users) and optionally to have assigned items only seen by that user.
+You can also assign different permission levels using capabilities.
+There are also settings available to show deadline and progress fields.
+Category support is included as well as front-end administration.

-A new menu item is added to the backend to manage your list and your to-do list can also display on the dashboard widget.
+A new menu item is added to the admin backend to help you manage your lists and your to-do list is also listed on the dashboard widget.

-A sidebar widget is also available as short code to display the to do list items on your blog.
-There are two short codes for front-end administration of your list.
-Category management is accessible via the back-end admin section.
+A sidebar widget is also available as shortcode to display the to-do list items on your blog.
+There are 2 short codes for front-end list administration.
+Category management is accessible through the back-end.

-If you plan to set up a multi-author site you can use this plugin to create custom to-do lists for your post editors if you also use a copy of the Post Planner plugin.
+If you plan to run a multi-author site you can use the to-do lists plugin to create custom to-do lists for your post editors if you also download a copy of the Post Planner plugin for WordPress.

 Installing The Cleverness To-Do List Plugin

-From your site’s admin, choose Plugins > Add New …
+Log into your site’s administration section and click on Plugins > Add New …

 Click Activate Plugin …

-Note: You can also get to the plugin’s ‘Settings’ screen by selecting To-Do List > Settings from the admin menu …
+Note: You can also get to the plugin’s ‘Settings’ area by selecting To-Do List > Settings from your admin menu …

 The Settings screen is divided into four sections:

-- Advanced Settings – The options in this tab let you customize To-Do lists, assign to-do items to other users and perform plugin database maintenance tasks.
+- Advanced Settings – The options in this section let you customize to-do lists, assign to-do items to other users and perform database maintenance tasks.

-- Import/Export – This area is where you can import and export to-do plugin and list data settings.
+- Import/Export – In this tab you can export and import your to-do list data and plugin settings.

 To-Do List Settings